Haywards Heath to Balcombe via Ardingly Walk

 • Alternatively, simply go down past the Bluebell Railway station to the bus stop at the end of its approach road.

-2. To finish in the village follow the track round to the left at the top of the slope.
-Go through a metal kissing gate onto an enclosed path heading E alongside Leamland Wood.
-In 200m go over a stile in the fence on the left to continue on a grassy strip between the fence and paddocks; in a further 200m another stile takes you back over the fence.
+2. To finish in the village turn left onto the track and go through a gate onto an enclosed path heading E alongside Leamland Wood.
+You used to be able to stay on this path all the way to Cinder Hill Lane, but after 200m you now have to go over a stile in the fence on the left to follow a grassy strip between the fence and paddocks; in a further 200m another stile takes you back over the fence.

-3. Go down an earth bank and turn right onto a minor road (Cinder Hill Lane).
-In 100m go over a stile on the left and follow a path through a strip of grassland dotted with trees, then steadily downhill through a wood.
+3. Take care as you go down an earth bank as it comes out directly onto the lane.
+Turn right and go along it for 100m, then turn left onto a signposted footpath.
+Follow the path through a strip of grassland dotted with trees, then steadily downhill through a wood.
 At the bottom turn right at a three-way footpath signpost onto a grassy path.
 This curves gently to the left around Mill Lake? and comes to a path crossing.

 • If you want to detour to St Giles church, turn left and follow the path past the picturesque Old Mill House and up through a wood to the village school and church.
 After visiting the church, go along Church Lane towards the main part of the village and resume the directions at [?].

-4. Horsted Keynes For the most direct route into the village, keep ahead on a signposted footpath and follow this narrow path through the trees, heading SE and ignoring ways off.
+4. Horsted Keynes For the most direct route into the village, keep ahead at the crosspaths and follow the footpath through the trees, heading SE.
 In 150m you pass a pond on your left and continue on a fenced grassy path along the valley floor, between paddocks and a meadow.
 At the far end go out between houses and turn right onto Church Lane (away from the church, up on the left).

 5. Follow the lane uphill, passing the imposing gates to the Old Rectory on the left.
-At a road junction the suggested route is to follow Church Lane round to the left to come out onto the long village green in Horsted Keynes? opposite the Crown Inn?, with the village stores on the left.
+At a road junction the suggested route is to follow Church Lane round to the left to come out by the village stores in Horsted Keynes?, with the Crown Inn? on the other side of the road and the long village green.

 • Alternatively, you can go straight ahead up the steep little path.
 The bus stop for Haywards Heath is off to the right on the other side of the main road, but you should veer left at the top of the path (as indicated) to a safer crossing point.